A Dynamical Proof of the Prime Number Theorem: Proof of the prime number theorem

 \end{thm} \begin{proof} Let $\e$ be a positive real number, let $P$ be a natural number which is sufficiently large depending on $\e$ and let $N$ be a natural number sufficiently large depending on $P$.
-By Proposition \ref{3good}, there exist primes $p_1$, $p_2$ and $p$ all good such that
+By Proposition \ref{3good}, there exist primes $p_1$, $p_2$ and $p$ all good and greater than $\frac{1}{\e}$ such that

 By definition of a good prime,